Ruby vs. Python: Which Should You Choose?

 Python is generally better for educational purposes and beginners in application development, and Ruby can be a stronger candidate for commercial web applications.
 However, both programming languages are powerful tools.
 The best choice for you depends on your interests in programming and the types of applications you want to build.
 Keep your personal preferences in mind as you read on to compare each language.

-Interested in learning more about programming languages and coding in Python?
+Interested in learning more about programming languages and coding in Ruby or Python?
 Consider enrolling in one of these courses and specializations on Coursera:

 In the Learn to Code with Ruby Specialization, you'll explore core coding concepts like arithmetic and variables and master object-oriented programming in Ruby.

-In the University of Michigan's Python for Everybody Specialization, you'll learn fundamental programming concepts like data structures, networked application program interfaces, and how to program in Python.
+In the University of Michigan's Python for Everybody Specialization, you'll learn fundamental programming concepts like data structures, networked application programming interfaces, and how to program in Python.

 Ruby and Python are popular high-level languages used primarily for back-end web development.
 Both are open-source and known for their code readability.
 With either language, developers can create web applications on different browsers and operating systems.